 This annual report consists of three parts - Management's Discussion and Analysis (this section), the basic financial statements, and required supplementary information.
 The basic financial statements include a series of financial statements.
 The Statement of Net Position of Governmental Activities and the Statement of Activities of Governmental Activities provide information about the activities of the District as a whole and present a longer-term view of the District's finances.
 Fund financial statements start on page 7.
 For the General Fund, these statements tell how these services were financed in the short term as well as what remains for future spending.
-The General Fund statements also report the District's operations in more detail than the government-wide statements by providing information about the District's fund.
+The General Fund statements also report the District's fund.
 Since soil and water conservation districts are single-purpose, special-purpose governments, they are generally able to combine the government-wide and fund financial statements into single presentations.
 The District has elected to present in this format.